 His ADHD has been something that has been lurking beneath the surface since the time he was one.
 His disposition was usually sour and he has always been very emotionally erratic which has intensified with age and with the increase of demands put on him.
 He has never dealt with transition well and threw frequent tantrums well before and beyond the 'terrible two's.'
-His current inability to articulate his feelings and go through seemingly 'automatic thought-processes' lead still to outbursts, tantrums and complete and utter eruptions and meltdowns.
-He doesn't understand how to get attention in a positive way which also affects his relationships with his peers.
-He also has no sense of personal space.
-He is extraordinarily unpredictable and it has an enormous daily impact on the family.
-On the flip side he can also be amazingly loving, empathetic and compassionate and will often say the sweetest prayers asking for help to be good, not get 'think times' and to think before he does something bad.
-It can be a toss-up from day to day which little Preston we will enjoy or avoid that day.
+His inability to articulate his feelings and go through seemingly 'automatic thought-processes' lead still to outbursts, tantrums and complete and utter eruptions and meltdowns.
+He didn't understand how to get attention in a positive way which also affected his relationships with his peers.
+He also had no sense of personal space.
+He was extraordinarily unpredictable and it had an enormous daily impact on the family.
+On the flip side he could also be amazingly loving, empathetic and compassionate and would often say the sweetest prayers asking for help to be good, not get 'think times' and to think before he does something bad.
+It could be a toss-up from day to day which little guy we would get to enjoy or avoid that day.

 He eventually started meeting with the school counselor weekly one-on-one and also in a group to help with his social skills.
 I thought that come summer time being out of school, things would lighten up a little because he would have more attention from me and I could monitor his behavior more consistently.To my surprise and chagrin, his behavior escalated rapidly.
 There wasn't a day that went by that I didn't cry.
 I had already tried altering his diet and application of essential oils.
 I tried adding trace minerals, tuna omega oil pills and other vitamins.
 I cut back on video game and television time.
 Nothing seemed to be improving - I felt so helpless.
 It was time for some outside help.

-I took Preston to see a neuropsychologist and with some official diagnoses, I had a starting point from which to operate from.
-Overwhelmed, but determined, I immersed myself in understanding what this diagnosis meant for Preston and our family.
+I took him to see a neuropsychologist and with some official diagnoses, I had a starting point from which to operate from.
+Overwhelmed, but determined, I immersed myself in understanding what this diagnosis meant for my little guy and our family.
 The psychologist recommended putting an IEP, or Individualized Education Plan, into place with the school district.
-Weekly therapy for behavior modification for Preston and books and classes on effective parenting skills for me as the parent were also recommended.
+Weekly therapy for behavior modification,and books and classes on effective parenting skills for me as the parent were also recommended.
 I took two 4-week parenting classes - Love and Logic and 1-2-3 Magic, both of which have proven imperative for raising a child with an invisible disorder (or any child for that matter) and in saving my own personal sanity.

 ADHD is very real and often-times very heartbreaking; there is no one-size-fits-all method or treatmentto this disorder and I find myself constantly rotating through various approaches with him.
-I'm VERY grateful to say that as we continue to work with his diet, positive outlets, behavior modification and my own parenting techniques, these occurrences have gone down and there is tremendous improvement being made.
-He is still defiant, emotionally erratic, has meltdowns, eruptions, and can be SUPER naughty and cause trouble but his baseline is manageable.
-The psychologist once commented to me that "it is human nature to cycle" through dispositions which accounts to the Dr. Jekyll and Mr. Hyde waves we ride.
+I'm VERY grateful to say that working with his diet, positive outlets, behavior modification, parenting techniques, and with him just getting older it is easier to spend a little more time finding and focusing on the positives.
+He is still defiant, emotionally erratic, and can cause trouble but his baseline is manageable.
+The psychologist once commented to me that "it is human nature to cycle" through dispositions which accounts to the Dr. Jekyll and Mr. Hyde waves we have ridden.
 I've seen this in my own life and it is a valuable point to recall when the tough gets going and to simply offer a little grace from time to time.
-We also all have 'off' days or simply wake up on the 'wrong side of the bed' -the goal is to have more good days than bad and to pick carefully -very carefully - the battles worth fighting.Ultimately, the relationship is most important and that can be maintained while standing firm in your expectations.
+We also all have 'off' days or simply wake-up on the 'wrong side of the bed' -the goal is to have more good days than bad and to pick carefully -very carefully - the battles worth fighting.Ultimately, the relationship is most important and that can be maintained while standing firm in your expectations.

-This is our ongoing journey and I continue to post the nuggets of wisdom that are imparted on me that might hopefully also help your kiddo and your own sanity.
-I started this blog to share what I learn and hopefully open a forum to other parents in my situation to share their own experiences.
-This is when the concept of 'it takes a village' comes into play and many heads working together are better than one going it alone.
+This is our ongoing journey; I started this blog to share what I learn and hopefully open a forum to other parents in my situation to share their own experiences.
+Many heads working together are better than one going it alone.
 I've also learned that I have to take care of myself first and foremost.
 I'm not much good to my kids as the Wicked Witch of the West (they'll just be secretly hoping that a house lands on me!).
-More than anything, these kids need a friend, mentor, advocate and lots and lots of love and patience from you.
+More than anything, these kids need someone in their corner, a mentor, advocate and lots and lots of love and patience from you.